-- Number of the FEATURE port where this CIM is connected, or number of the Sensor port where the Power CIM adapter is connected.
+- Number/information on the port where this CIM is connected.

 - Device type

 - Connection status

 User Management

 User Management deals with user accounts, permissions, and preferred measurement units on a peruser basis.

 BCM2 is shipped with one built-in administrator account.
 You cannot delete this administrator account or change its roles, but you can disable it or rename it.
 If you disable the administrator account, you must designate another user as administrator by assigning the "Admin" role.
 The Admin role is the system-defined administrator role that includes all privileges.
 You can create additional users and roles.
 User roles determine the tasks/actions a user is permitted to perform, so you must assign one or multiple roles to each user.